Virginia Scott

 Fizgig is a sparkler or firework of some kind.

-Fizgig is some puppet from a 1980's cult fantasy movie I haven't seen - but that thing's spelled with two Z's and from what I've caught on the youtube, it's a cute but viscous muppet, which, as someone said to me, is in terms of reference points "not bad."
+Fizgig is some puppet from a 1980's cult fantasy movie I haven't seen - but that thing's spelled with two Z's and from what I've caught on the youtube, it's a cute but viscous muppet, which, as someone said to me, is (in terms of reference points) "not bad."

-Fizgig reminds me of Mr. Fezziwig who I love and who said, "It's not just for money alone that one spends a lifetime building up a business…." and Fezzik from the Princess Bride who I love and who said, "I just want you to feel you're doing well."
+Fizgig reminds me of Mr. Fezziwig from A Christmas Carol who I love and who said, "It's not just for money alone that one spends a lifetime building up a business…."

 The Fizgig Way